 “How was I supposed to know.
 You were out until three.
 Is five hours of sleep really a good idea after a night of drinking for your first swim meet?”
-She chastised me but is was clearly playful.
+She chastised me, but it was clearly playful.
 “You know most swimmers don’t come out of retirement by showing up hungover and kicking everyone’s butt.”

-“Come on, I’m twenty one should I really have my mom drive me to qualifications?”
-I dragged my sorry butt from bed and looked in the mirror.
-Jesus what did I do last night.
-My hair, that I flat ironed, was back to it’s natural curl state.
-The blonde highlights had faded out months ago and I was left with my mousey brown hair.
+“Come on.
+I’m twenty-one.
+Should I really have my mom drive me to qualifications?”
+I dragged my sorry butt from bed and looked in the mirror—Jesus, what did I do last night.
+My hair, which I flat ironed, was back to its natural curl state.
+The blonde highlights had faded out months ago, and I was left with my mousey brown hair.

 Hey Greg!”
 My voice carried over the stretching swimmers.

 “Ay, Layla.”
 He cringed.
 “A bit loud, don’t you think?”

 “Sorry,” I moved closer to him.
 “What did we do last night?
 I don’t remember”

 “You thought it was a great idea to swim out to the buoy.
 I don’t know how you did it with how much rum you drank.”
 Greg pushed his sunglasses closer to his eyes even though they were already pressed as close as possible.

 “Nooo, I didn’t.”
 But from the look that Greg gave me, I did.
 “Who else swam out with me.”

 “I did, so did Jess and Brad.”
 Greg pulled his arms back, waiting for me to stretch them as far as they could go.
 “Brad couldn’t even beat you this time.
 Is rum your super drink?”